 Average Closing Costs in Florida

-The average seller closing costs in Florida tend to run between about 5% to 10%.
+The average seller closing costs in Florida tend to run between about 5% to 10% with an average of 5.8%.
 As mentioned earlier, the most significant cost that the seller bears is the real estate commission, which averages around 6% of the total sale.
 If you are looking to save on the real estate commission, you can hire a transaction broker.